unofficial-unifi/unifi-pfsense/README.md

 Purpose
 -------

-The UniFi Controller software from [Ubiquiti Networks](http://www.ubnt.com/) runs well on the underlying FreeBSD operating system used by [pfSense](http://www.pfsense.org/), but no package yet exists (publicly) for installing the UniFi Controller on pfSense.
-The objective of this project is to develop and maintain a package that provides the UniFi Controller software on pfSense platforms.
+The UniFi Controller software from [Ubiquiti Networks](http://www.ubnt.com/) runs well on the FreeBSD operating system used by [pfSense](http://www.pfsense.org/), but neither pfSense nor FreeBSD seems to have a package available for installing it.
+The objective of this project is to develop and maintain a package that provides the UniFi Controller software on pfSense and other FreeBSD-based platforms.

 Milestones
 ----------

-As a work in progress starting from scratch, the future is wide-open.
-Here is what is planned so far:
+Here's the plan:

 1. A simple, automated installation script that is concise, consistent, and reliable.
 2. A FreeBSD-style rc.d startup and shutdown script for starting and stopping the UniFi Controller software using the standard BSD services framework.